Our Team

 Special Projects Coordinator

-Muin Ji'j [moo-in jeech] is Mi'kmaw from Eskasoni First Nation, NS.
+Muin Ji'j [moo-in jeech] (he/they) is Mi'kmaw and a member of the Eskasoni First Nation in Unama’ki (Cape Breton, Nova Scotia).
 He is the Special Projects Coordinator for the Information Governance & Data Projects (IGDP) department at the Union of Nova Scotia Mi’kmaq.
 In his role, Muin Ji’j coordinates various special data-related projects in the Atlantic Region and supports the IGDP department's financial functions.
 Muin Ji'j is a Saint Mary's University doctoral student in the Executive Doctorate of Business Administration program.
 In addition, he graduated from the Master of Business Administration and Bachelor of Business Administration program at Cape Breton University, and a Certificate in Leading People and Investing to Build Sustainable Communities from Harvard Business School.
 Muin Ji'j is well-rounded in various aspects of business and management.

 Sean Campbell